1. English

 The Red Valley in Cusco – This hike is done right after the Rainbow Mt.

-If the rainbow mountain can be compared to a painting or fantasy novel then the Red Valley is from another planet.
+If Rainbow mountain can be compared to a painting or fantasy novel then the Red Valley is from another planet.
 With soil that looks like its straight from the barren landscape of Mars this valley is one of the most impressive sights in all Peru.
 The vibrant red contrasts beautifully against the blue skies creating a color pallet that is pure bliss for the eyes.
-If you despise all the instagrammers that plague the Rainbow Mountain then The Red Valley will be a breath of fresh air.
-Because it’s an additional 45 mins of hiking there are not nearly as many tourists at The Red Valley when compared to Rainbow Mountain.
+If you dont like all the crowds at Rainbow Mountain, then The Red Valley will be a breath of fresh air.
+Because it’s an additional 45 mins of hiking there are not nearly as many tourists at The Red Valley compared to Rainbow Mountain.
 The Red Valley has somewhere around 5% to 10% of the people that Rainbow Mountain has.

 The Red Valley location

 Close to Rainbow Mountain, The Red Valley is only a 45 min walk from the summit.
 Near the sacred Ausangate Mountain in the district of Pitumarca, The Red Valley sits at 5 200m above sea level.
-A 3-hour drive from Cusco if you’re planning a trip to Rainbow Mountain then you should seriously consider visiting The Red Valley as well.
+A 3-hour drive from Cusco if you’re planning a trip to Rainbow Mountain then you should seriously consider visiting The Red Valley.

-As you may have guessed there are many travel companies in Cusco and all offer services to and from Rainbow Mountain.
+There are many travel companies in Cusco and all offer services to and from Rainbow Mountain.
 It may be difficult when trying to decide which company to trust with you Rainbow Mountain trip.
-We recommend the travel operator Orange Nation Peru a responsible professional company with competitive prices and high-quality tours.
+Do your research to find the best company to suit your needs.

 DO NOT bring your big backpack or luggage with you on the hike.
 You should be able to store your bags with your tour operator or at your hotel.
 Once you have completed the hike you can retrieve your things either with your guide or hotel.